ch4mpy/spring-addons/samples/tutorials/bff/README.md

           login-path: /ui/
           post-login-redirect-path: /ui/
           post-logout-redirect-path: /ui/
-          # This is an "experemiental" feature, use with caution
-          back-channel-logout-enabled: true
           # Auth0 and Cognito do not follow strictly the OpenID RP-Initiated Logout spec and need specific configuration
           oauth2-logout:
             cognito-confidential-user: